fidoriel/HoneycombLamp/README.md

 good retraction settings needed
 Pay attention that the inner shell has only one perimeter.
 Otherwise it will not be translucent.

-Wiring information can be found in the .ino file.
+Wiring information can be found in the .ino file and in the Wiring folder.

+.stl files are licensed under the Creative Commons Attribution 4.0 International License.